Led by Serge Gnabry's first-leg double, Bayern München have one foot in the quarter-finals as Chelsea come to Germany.

 • After a goalless first half at Stamford Bridge on 25 February, Bayern's Serge Gnabry struck twice in four minutes early in the second period, taking his career total to six UEFA Champions League goals – all scored in London this season.
 Robert Lewandowski tapped in a third 14 minutes from time – his 64th goal in the competition and 11th this term – to inflict Chelsea's biggest home defeat in UEFA competition, the Blues also losing Marcos Alonso to a late red card.

-• Chelsea's last three UEFA Champions League campaigns have all ended in the round of 16, while Bayern were knocked out by English opposition at this stage 12 months ago, going down to eventual winners Liverpool – their earliest exit from the competition since 2011.
+• Chelsea's last three UEFA Champions League campaigns have all ended in the round of 16, while Bayern were knocked out by English opposition at this stage last season, going down to eventual winners Liverpool – their earliest exit from the competition since 2011.

 • Current manager Frank Lampard captained the Chelsea side that defeated Bayern on penalties in the 2012 final at the German club's own stadium in Munich – although Bayern enjoyed a measure of revenge in the UEFA Super Cup the following season.